Call for Workshop Proposals

 - Strategies to build secure parent-child attachments and healthy relationships

-- Responding to children’s challenging behaviors
+- Parenting the difficult child or responding to children’s challenging behaviors

 - Parenting the child with special needs